We offer free bus transportation to all students living in the designated zone of their school but only within a radius of 50 kms from the school.

 The First Riders Safety Program

-Every year, the CSCN invites students from kindergarten to grade 3 to participate in the First Riders safety program.
+Every year, the CSCN invites students from kindergarten to grade 1 to participate in the First Riders safety program.
 This program is offered (in Edmonton) in August, before the first day of school, in the Northlands parking lot.
+You will find more details in the First Riders section.
 To find out about the safety rules in effect for all school bus users, please carefully read the safety section of our Frequently Asked Questions.

 When school bus lights are flashing